Suterra Aids in Lodi Vine Mealybug Biocontrol Demonstration in Grapes

-Suterra’s products were recently used in a collaborative IPM demonstration funded by Sustainable Agriculture Research and Education (SARE).
-Throughout the past two years, growers and researchers worked together to confirm the effectiveness of two of the most popular IPM strategies in combating vine mealybug in Lodi.
+Suterra’s products were used in a 2021 collaborative IPM demonstration funded by Sustainable Agriculture Research and Education (SARE).
+Throughout the past two years, growers and researchers worked together to confirm the effectiveness of two of the most popular IPM strategies in combating vine mealybug in Lodi grape vineyards.
 Learn more about the project here in this article.

 Over the past two decades, vine mealybug has become an increasingly prominent threat for vine growers in the Lodi, California region.
 As vine mealybug can spread leafroll virus, which can permanently damage vines and make vineyards less suitable for replanting, growers are understandably seriously concerned about the rapid spread of this pest.